Tips for Finding a Great Forex Broker

-01Consider Your Needs
+Consider Your Needs

 Before looking at brokers, assess your own needs.
 Here are some things to consider:

 If you day trade a lot and capture small moves, consider an ECN broker.
 You'll pay a commission on trades but the spreads are much tighter, which matters when trading small moves.
-If this is the case, you've narrowed your search to "ECN Forex Brokers."
+Search only for "ECN Forex Brokers."

-- Choose a broker and account type (lot size) that matches your capital.
+Choose a broker and account type (lot size) that matches your capital.

-02What the Broker Should Offer
+What the Broker Should Offer

-- Make sure your broker is regulated in a country with a well established financial system.
+Make sure your broker is regulated in a country with a well established financial system.
 A forex broker regulated in Cyprus, for example, is better than no regulation, but you could still have problems.
 Pick brokers regulated by U.S., U.K., Canadian, Japanese, New Zealand or Australian authorities, as examples.

-03Be Wary of "Losing Trader" Reviews
+Be Wary of "Losing Trader" Reviews

 Be wary of these though.
-Unless the information is coming from a credible source (most forums are not credible sources) you're likely to find fake reviews, both positive and negative.
+Unless the information comes from a credible source, and most forums are not credible sources, you're likely to find fake reviews, both positive and negative.

 Most day traders will lose money, and since most traders can't admit that to themselves, they blame others when it happens to them.
 Just because someone complains about losing money doesn't make the broker they were using bad, even though the writer may blame the broker.

-04Personally Test Out the Broker
+Personally Test out the Broker

 Your list of potential brokers should be smaller now.
 But with so much false information out there, don't make a decision yet.
 Instead, test out the brokers you are most interested in.

 - Initiate a withdrawal for some of the funds in your account.
-Depending on your withdrawal method, this may cost you several dollars, but it's worth it to know that withdrawals can be done easily.
+Depending on your withdrawal method, this may cost you several dollars, but it's worth it to know whether withdrawals can be done easily.